NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ### Test Checklist

 ::: tip
-SkillTree overall testing strategy is to implement black-box integration tests and supplement with unit tests whenever an integration test is not possible.
+SkillTree's overall testing strategy is to implement black-box integration tests and supplement with unit tests whenever an integration test is not possible.
 :::

 We like tests (especially integration tests), so please make sure you thoroughly test your code.